 As much as we may like to believe a guy into honorable manhood, it simply doesn’t work that way.
 While respect goes a long way with our gentlemen acquaintances, it is up to their own minds and hearts to make a decision toward godliness.
 If we want men of God, then we can’t waste time trying to make snowmen out of mudpuddles.
 We have to be women of God who look for men already decided – men who already stand on the truth.
 No more manipulation.
 No more settlement.
 No more “saving graces.”

 Natural to the feminine heart is the desire to “save” a weak man: to believe him to goodness.
 Having faith in someone’s “good” streak, however admirable, is not advisable when making major life decisions.
 Would you have someone with a just a streak of good, like a random lightning strike in a storm?
 Or should you choose the man who is founded on righteousness through time and discipline?
 The former is a common choice because he is much more readily available.
 Thus many girls end up in a dead-end relationship with a dead-eyed guy whose heart for the Lord beats inconsistently.

-It’s one thing to be long-suffering.
-It’s another to be a glutton for punishment.
 Many Christian girls tie themselves to young men who are really not men at all, but boys masquerading as such.
 A pair of blue eyes and a mutual appreciation for Johnny Cash may seem like enough to go on at first, but when the rubber hits the road and the hubcaps fly off, whether his eyes are blue or purple isn’t going to matter.